alex-ross83/aws-gists/README.md

 # AWS-Gists

-My personal collection of solutions to day-to-day I tasks in AWS
+My personal collection of solutions to day-to-day tasks in AWS.

 ## Getting Started